ellakoa/postcard-poem/content/posts/there-then-not.md

 binding crew and their doomed ships \
 to the shifting sands, eclipsed.

-We left the sands before the seas interception \
+We left before the seas interception \
 Bowed our heads in silent reflection \
 A place of tragedy of many lives lost\
 The Goodwin Sands are there….   \